“As far as I can tell, there’s nothing ‘good’ about that goodie bag…”

 My husband and I couldn’t help but laugh.
 We’ve thought the same thing plenty of times since our oldest son hit the birthday party circuit.
 He thinks the goodie bag is usually a waste of money, while I tend to be more concerned about toy safety and environmental impact.

 Most party favor bags are filled with junk.

 The last one our boys received had a glitter-sticky-hand, plastic lips that whistle, a sheet of tattoos, a bouncy ball, a toy dinosaur, a tiny plastic jug of bubbles, and a squishy rubber ducky.
 Everything was made in China… talk about increasing a party’s environmental footprint.

-Also that sticky hand got covered in cat hair the minute we got home 😩
+And that sticky hand got covered in cat hair the minute we got home ?

 What’s the Goal of a Goodie Bag?

 As parents, we want to thank the children who came to celebrate our child’s special day (and their parents for bringing them).

 But sometimes we fall into “more is better” thinking.
 Nobody thinks twice when party favors break or end up at the bottom of the toy box.
 In fact, that’s what we expect them to do.

 Is giving out plastic bags of plastic junk a proper way to express our gratitude?

 Most kids don’t need anymore tiny, temporary toys.
 And most parents don’t actually enjoy picking them out and paying for them after buying food and decorations for a party.